 Given the complex nature of Fortnite’s building mechanic and the chaos of stacked competitive lobbies, hearing enemy footsteps or wall breaks are vital, and an Epic developer has confirmed changes are on the way.

-The developer verified that an HRTF audio system, used in popular games such as CS:GO and Rainbox Six Siege, would be coming to Fortnite in the future – despite a blog post confirming the system was being worked upon over nine months ago.
+- Read More: CS:GO and Rainbox Six Siege, would be coming to Fortnite in the future – despite a blog post confirming the system was being worked upon over nine months ago.

 HRTF stands for head-related transfer function and widely regarded as the most accurate audio system to determine a player’s positioning.